What is Sleep Apnea?

 If your answers point to sleep apnea, the next step for Dr. Greenhalgh will be an at-home sleep study.
 If the results from your at-home sleep study show the probability of sleep apnea, Dr. Greenhalgh will likely refer you to a sleep physician for a polysomnogram, a sleep study performed in a sleep lab.

 Not only was everyone extremely friendly, but went out of their way to make me less nervous.
 The entire situation was actually very pleasant where i expected it to be horrid.
 I am no longer freaked out by the dentist!

-Treating Snoring & Sleep Apnea
+How Is Snoring & Sleep Apnea Treated?

 Whatever the cause of your sleep apnea, it can rob you of energy all day long, give you headaches, make your irritable, and even make your memory worse.
 Of course, not getting enough oxygen during the night is dangerous— whether or not you are experiencing these other symptoms.

 To treat sleep apnea, we can create a customized oral appliance that will reposition your jaw.
 We’ll design it to open up your airway, reducing snoring and ensuring a good flow of oxygen.